ishaan-dwivedi/ICE_Table_Solver/DEVELOPMENT.md

 # Development
 ---
 ---
+- **5/5/20** Changed a couple helper functions to avoid repetitive code.
+PopulateEquationData() works properly and reads in the chemical equation, initial reactant concentrations, initial product concentrations, and the Ka value.
+---
 - **5/4/20** Finished quadratic formula helper function.
 Used a stringstream to split an equation every time the '+' character appeared.
 The atof method was used to convert